Elastic pools help you manage and scale multiple databases in Azure SQL Database

 There is no per-database charge for elastic pools.
 You are billed for each hour a pool exists at the highest eDTU or vCores, regardless of usage or whether the pool was active for less than an hour.

 Elastic pools enable the developer to purchase resources for a pool shared by multiple databases to accommodate unpredictable periods of usage by individual databases.
 You can configure resources for the pool based either on the DTU-based purchasing model or the vCore-based purchasing model.
 The resource requirement for a pool is determined by the aggregate utilization of its databases.
 The amount of resources available to the pool is controlled by the developer budget.
-The developer simply adds databases to the pool, sets the minimum and maximum resources for the databases (either minimum and maximum DTUs or minimum or maximum vCores depending on your choice of resourcing model), and then sets the resources of the pool based on their budget.
+The developer simply adds databases to the pool, optionally sets the minimum and maximum resources for the databases (either minimum and maximum DTUs or minimum or maximum vCores depending on your choice of resourcing model), and then sets the resources of the pool based on their budget.
 A developer can use pools to seamlessly grow their service from a lean startup to a mature business at ever-increasing scale.

 When moving databases into or out of an elastic pool, there is no downtime except for a brief period of time (on the order of seconds) at the end of the operation when database connections are dropped.